How Many Times Can You Donate Your Eggs? The 6-Cycle Limit Explained

 Reason 1: The Half-Sibling Problem

 Each time you donate eggs, those eggs can be used to create a child.
-Six donations means up to six separate families using your eggs — six sets of children who are genetically related to each other and to you, but who may never know it.
+Six donations means up to six separate families using your eggs: six sets of children who are genetically related to each other and to you, but who may never know it.

 The medical term is consanguinity risk: the chance that people sharing genetic material might unknowingly meet, date, or have children together as adults.
 The more donations one person makes, the larger that potential network of unknown genetic relatives becomes.
-Six cycles is the number ASRM judged balances helping multiple families against that risk.
-It’s not a precise calculation.
-It’s a reasonable boundary designed to keep the risk manageable.

 Reason 2: Caution Around Cumulative Hormonal Exposure